ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 >One word of caution, till you grasped most normal mode commands (which are many), your cursor will go random places cuz you will invariably hit a key that invokes some motion command.
 There are only two ways to handle this.
 Either undo (u) or just be careful in normal mode.
 If something untoward happens , be curious to know the behavior.
 You will probably not remember which key you pressed.
 Still keep your eyes open.
 Chances of this happening in insert mode are less.

 - **Basic movement** `h, j , k , l `- Also called the home row.
 Its moving the cursor left right up and down.
 Replacement for the up down and side arrows.
 Four keys saved.
 Don't know why Blackberry didn't implement it in their physical keyboard :-) You can do 2j to move 2 lines down.
 Suffixing numbers to the motion keys a powerful way to extend your reach. `w` will move the cursor to the beginning of next word. `e` will move to the end of current word.
 - **One screen line** A line in vim is the input between two press of enters (NOT Fullstops).
 In a writer's world , a line can be a full paragraph.
 So pressing j or k would move a paragraph up or down.
 How do we move one line up or down as displayed on screen  - press `gj or gk`.
 For writers,  Its a good idea to map  `gj` to  `j` and  `gk` to `k`.
 - **Undo**  `u`- Undo last action.
 Vim has a long memory, more than your mind.
 You can continue to undo as long as you remember.`U` will fix the whole line.
 - **Jump** `$`- move the cursor to the end of the current line
 - **Jump Back**`^`- move the cursor to the beginning of the current line
 - **Jump Back** `0` - move the cursor to the first character of the line
-- **Jump and Insert**`A` - move the cursor at the end of the current row and put you in insert mode.
-- **Jump Back and Insert**`I` - move the cursor to the start of current row and put you in insert mode..
 - **Go to the Top** - `gg` takes the cursor to the top of the document.
 - **Go to the Bottom** `G` takes the cursor to the bottom of the document.
 Line number followed by `G` will take you to that line
+- **Toggle open and close brackets** If you keep your cursor on the open bracket `{` and press `%` vim will jump you the closing bracket and vice versa.
+This is a handy feature in coding to make sure all the brackets are closed.
 - **Top of visible page** `Shift h` will do the trick.
 - **Bottom of the visible page** - `Shift l` will do the trick.
-- **Back the previous position** - `ctrl o` will bring you back to last position.
+- **Back the previous position** - `ctrl o` will bring you back to last position. `Ctrl I` will do the reverse.
 - **Center screen** `zz` to scroll the screen to bring cursor vertically center of the screen.
 - **Indenting** `Shift >` You don't need to go to insert mode for indenting the lines.
 Shift with `Greater than` indents right and `less than` indents left.
 - **Pull the line below to merger on cursor line** `Shift j`